V-Sekai/manuals/decisions/20241016-instantiating-v-sekai-content.md

-# Proposed: Evaluate three proposals for V-Sekai content distribution
+# Draft: Evaluate three proposals for V-Sekai content distribution

 ## The Context